Pohang Operation: Operation

-On 16 January, General Smith opened a forward command post at Sinhung, about 5 mi southeast of Pohang.
+On 16 January, Smith opened a forward command post at Sinhung, about 5 mi southeast of Pohang.
 Division Operations Order 3-51 assigned the Marines three missions.
 One was to protect the Kyongju-Pohang-Andong portion of the main supply route.
 A second was to secure the village of Andong and the two nearby airstrips.
 The third mission was to prevent penetration in force of the Andong-Yongdok defense line.
 The long-service veterans of the 1st Marine Division were well aware of the travails of guerrilla warfare.
 A few senior officers and veteran sergeants had fought local insurgents during the Banana Wars, some others had fought Chinese guerrillas in North China after World War II, and most field grade officers had closely studied the Small Wars Manual at Quantico.
 These veteran campaigners knew that counter-guerrilla operations were primarily small unit actions that tested individual stamina and required strong leadership at the fire team, squad, and platoon levels.
-Accordingly, General Smith decentralized operations.
-He created five defensive areas, formed mechanized task forces to patrol the roads, and saturated the hilly terrain with infantry patrols to keep the KPA constantly on the move.
+Accordingly, Smith decentralized operations, he created five defensive areas, formed mechanized task forces to patrol the roads, and saturated the hilly terrain with infantry patrols to keep the KPA constantly on the move.
 The 1st Marines, at Andong, was assigned Zone A in the northwest; the 5th Marines manned Zone B from Yongchon in the southwest quadrant; the 7th Marines operated out of Topyong-dong in Zone C, a centrally located 20 mi by 25 mi corridor running north from Pohang; the 11th Marine Regiment held a narrow coastal strip north of Pohang known as Zone D; and the 1st Tank Battalion operated in Zone E southeast of Pohang.
 The light utility aircraft of VMO-6 were in general support.